OpenVidu/openvidu.io-docs/docs/advanced-features/broadcast.md

 <br>

-The broadcast service uses the same underlaying module than the [COMPOSED recording](advanced-features/recording/#composed-recording) service.
+The broadcast service uses the same underlying module than the [COMPOSED recording](advanced-features/recording/#composed-recording) service.
 This means that you can use the same properties to customize the broadcast as you would do with a COMPOSED recording:

 <div class="lang-tabs-container" markdown="1">